This is not “the other white meat”.

 Pigs roll in the mud to cool off.
 They aren’t “dirty”.

 However, if you mistakenly think that pigs are naturally dirty and unclean, you are wrong.
 Given enough natural, open space to roam around in, pigs are the cleanest meat animals on a farm.
 Unlike other animals, pigs with enough room keep their “latrine areas” separate from their feeding and sleeping areas.
+(Chickens, on the other hand, poop in their food if we don’t cover it.)
 The misconception people have that pigs are “dirty” comes from seeing pigs which have been forced to live in dirty, confined spaces — not pigs raised naturally outdoors with plenty of room.
 Yes, they like to take cooling mud baths on a hot day — just as some people like to take a trip to the spa!
 Naturally-raised pigs are far less “dirty” than conventionally-raised chicken or feedlot beef.

-Pasture-raised pork fat has been shown to contain a high concentration of monounsaturated fatty acids, the same apparently heart-healthy fats as in olive oil.
-Pigs raised outdoors store naturally-produced vitamin D in their fat.
+We believe that pasture-raised pork fat contains a high concentration of monounsaturated fatty acids, the same apparently heart-healthy fats as in olive oil.
+Pigs raised outdoors also store naturally-produced vitamin D in their meat and fat, especially the loin.
 Great nutrition for overcast Oregon winters!
 The heritage pigs we raise produce exceptionally good fat, which is extraordinarily delicious and helps to keep the pork juicy and tender when cooked.
 You don’t have to eat the fat (though many people enjoy it), but we highly recommend keeping a good layer of fat on your pasture-raised pork when cooking it to provide flavor and tenderness while it’s cooking.

 In addition to pasture forage and the blackberries and other food they find in the woods, we provide our pigs a locally-mixed, non-GMO feed ration.